-We live in shifting times, but are rooted in eternal truths, the teachings of Holy Scripture.
-Here at Passion City Church, we are guided by certain foundational beliefs and shaping values.
-Our theological foundations include, but aren’t limited to the following statements of belief.
+We live in shifting times but are rooted in eternal truths, the teachings of Holy Scripture.
+Here at Passion City Church we are guided by certain foundational beliefs and shaping values.

 We believe in a personal God who has revealed Himself as One.
 God exists in three persons–Father, Son and Holy Spirit–each distinct, yet all of One essence.

 We believe Jesus Christ to be the virgin born Son of God who lived in flesh, died for the sins of the world, was buried, rose again, and ascended to the Father according to the Scriptures.

 We believe that the death of Jesus Christ was the final and complete sacrifice for the sins of humanity.
 Salvation is obtained by grace through faith in Jesus Christ.
 All who repent of their sins and receive Jesus Christ as Savior and Lord are born again into eternal life as children of God.